 - Obtaining accurate robust & relevant cruise data has always been a challenge however we are working closely with Statistics New Zealand solely to ensure that our information is accurate and storytelling in the way it needs to be.

-Our AGM and Welcome Function is in Shed 10, AKL Cruise Terminal Queens Wharf 22nd August.
-The following day, 23rd August, the full day conference, AKL Cruise Terminal.
+Our AGM and Welcome Function is in the Aotea Centre, Auckland, on 22nd August (note change of venue).
+The following day, 23rd August, the full day conference, also at the Aotea Centre.
 What better place to showcase where we greet and farewell our cruise guests?
 The ‘Shaping the Future’ conference programme tackles our most topical issue facing us right now.
 Auckland and its critical importance to our sector.
 We have an excellent line up of international cruise line executives and industry experts who are guaranteed to make this conference the best yet.

 NZCA exists only due to the good will and hard work of everyone involved so I thank you for your continued support.
 I would also like to take this opportunity to thank the NZCA Board and CEO for all of their hard work this last year.